chenplayim/soomla-vungle/README.md

 Vungle is a video advertising solutions for mobile developers.
 We created this plugin to allow developers who use Vungle to easily integrate with SOOMLA.

-This repo contain the code and relevant integration information for all technologies supported by SOOMLA.
+This repo contains the code and relevant integration information for all technologies supported by SOOMLA.
 Each technology folder above contains the integrations instructions in it.

 ## Contribution